 HOW TO GET THERE

-Castello Murat is located about 1.4 kilometers from Pizzo Train Station, right in the historical center of the city, in Piazza Musolino.
+Castello Murat is located about 1.4 kilometers away from Pizzo railway station, right in the historical center of the city, in Piazza Musolino.
 If you need precise directions to the castle, from any point in the city, use the map below.